ksjh/LEDneon/README.md

 ## Caveats
 - The fames to not contain holes for the wires.
 Yon need to add them yourself.
-- I have not printed a single one of this frames so far.
+- I have not printed a single one of these frames so far.
 Therefore, I cannot guarantee that they work as expected.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,